Som-Energia/qa-control/py2-migration.md

 In this case you coul do a third approach.

 #### As requirements also used in setup.py

+In the case you reuse the `dependencies.txt` from `setup.py` to avoid duplication:

 - Place your regular dependencies in requirements.txt
 ```